 The approach I use with individuals will depend on what you are most comfortable with.
 Therapy can help you develop the insight and skills to manage and work through the problems you are experiencing.
 The focus for therapy may be to help you:

 - Become more aware of your values and motivation

 - Recover from the effects of surviving abuse and trauma

 - Find purpose and meaning in your life

 - Manage stress and achieve relaxation

-- Develop a general sense of well-being
+- Develop a deeper sense of respect and openness